pkorduan/topoclean/README.md

 ## gdi_SnapToParentOutline
 Clip overlapping areas and fill gaps of subordinated polygons.

+### Requirements
+The function gdi_SnapToParentOutline requires the following other functions, which must created befor running this function.
+* gdi_intersections
+* gdi_extendline
+* gdi_split_multi

 ### Usage
 It takes the following arguments
 * child_schema character varying, Schema name of the subordniated table.